RISING 9th GRADERS (Class of 2025)

 - Find a mentor.
 This can be a teacher, community member or coach who can help guide you throughout high school and the college application process.

 - Make a portfolio/resume.
-This should include your best work from high school—papers, labs, etc. It also can include certificates or awards you’ve won.
+Include your best work from high school—papers, labs, projects, etc. Include awards and recognition you’ve won.

-- Summer activities: This is a great time to get your first job or involve yourself in volunteer work with an organization that you like.
-If possible, pick something related to your interests or future career aspirations.
+- Summer Enrichment: Get your first job or volunteer with an organization you like.
+Pick something related to your interests or future career aspirations.

 - Get to know your school counselor!